AnilaHsu/blog/content/posts/life-seattle/index.md

 ---
-title: "My journey in Seattle, USA - reunion with friends in Seattle(I)"
+title: "Journey in Seattle, USA | reunion with friends in Seattle(I)"
 date: 2020-12-18
 draft: false
 categories: